 The exercise price of stock options granted under the 2005 Plan may not be less than the fair market value (the mean between the high and low sales prices on the New York Stock Exchange on the grant date) of the common stock on the date of grant.
-As of March 2, 2005, the mean between the high and low sales prices of Schlumberger common stock on the New York Stock Exchange was \$75.015 per share.
+As of schlumberger common stock on the New York Stock Exchange was per share.